 How To Calculate Days Between Dates in Google Sheets

 You could just look on a calendar and count the days up by hand, and that would work fine if the dates were very close together, but for large numbers of dates or dates that are far apart, a little help from the computer would sure be nice.

 The MINUS Function

 Now, select cell D3, which is where we’ll put the MINUS function.
-Click inside the fx bar, input ‘=MINUS(C3, B3)’ and press Enter.
-Cell D3 will now return the value 40 as shown directly below.
+Click inside the ‘fx’ bar, and then input ‘=MINUS(C3, B3)’ and press Enter.
+Cell D3 will now return the value 40, as shown directly below.

-For example, click cell E3 and input ‘=C3-B3’ in the function bar as shown in the snapshot directly below.
-That will also return 40, although since you are directly subtracting dates without MINUS, the value in cell E will probably display in date format and look very strange.
+For example, click cell E3 and input ‘=C3-B3’ in the function bar, as shown in the snapshot directly below.
+That will also return 40.
+Although, since you are directly subtracting dates without MINUS, the value in cell E will probably display in date format and look very strange.

 You might also input the cell references with the earlier date first.
 If you entered ‘=B3-C3’ in the function bar, the cell would contain the value -40.
 This highlights that 4/4/2017 is 40 days behind 5/15/2017.